growdigital/Notes/show/app.md

 ## Outcomes

-1. Creation of allotment & community orchard
+1. Creation of allotments
-2. Shift to sustainable gardening practices
+2. Creation of show gardens
+3.
-3. A online, bilingual blueprint for other projects.
+4. A online, bilingual blueprint for other projects.
-4. Increased visitors for town
+5. Increased visitors for town

-### 1. Example outcome
+### 1. Creation of allotments

-1. **Outcome:** Outcome in here
+1. **Outcome:** Creation of allotments, communal shed and community orchard
 2. **Indicator:** Indicator
 3. **Timings & indicator levels:**
     1. By the end of year 1